-- [12] The Board has also decided that the Respondent has not carried out or supervised building work or building inspection work that does not comply with a building consent (s 317(1)(d) of the Act). - [13] The reasons for the Board's decisions follow.
+- [13] The Board has decided that the Respondent has: - (a) carried out or supervised building work or building inspection work in a negligent manner (s 317(1)(b) of the Act); and - (b) carried out or supervised building work or building inspection work that does not comply with a building consent (s 317(1)(d) of the Act) - and should be disciplined. - [14] The reasons for the Board's decisions follows.